bbc/simorgh/CONTRIBUTING.md

 1. add an example of your block somewhere in the `content.model.blocks` array.
 2. add your new component to the `blockTypes` array.

-Run `npm run dev` and you should see your component at your article of choice, eg http://localhost:7080/news/articles/c0000000001o
+Run `yarn run dev` and you should see your component at your article of choice, eg http://localhost:7080/news/articles/c0000000001o

 #### Update the schema